 EU Exit Update

-Mr Malpass reported that for UK REACH the deadlines for data submission would be extended with a consultation Q2/3 2022 and a draft Statutory Instrument Q3.
+Mr Malpass reported that for UK REACH the deadlines for data submission would be extended with a consultation beginning Q2/3 2022 and a draft Statutory Instrument Q3.
 This would then pass through the Parliamentary process with final legislation expected Q2 2023.
 Ms Nortje asked if Defra were aware of the difficulty Industry had with the uncertainty and Mr Malpass replied that they were and we were not the only sector raising it.
 Ms Mammah asked if this update was only on the deadline extension and not on the alternative approach and Mr Malpass confirmed it was just the deadlines.

-Mr Malpass stated that there was great concern in Europe about the proposals in the Chemical Sustainability Strategy and noted the media covered of the newly published REACH Restrictions Roadmap.
+Mr Malpass stated that there was great concern in Europe about the proposals in the EU Chemical Sustainability Strategy and noted the UK media covered of the newly published EU REACH Restrictions Roadmap.
 This was being coordinated at AISE level, but UK authorities are now starting to talk about a UK strategy for chemicals.

 Ms Berto and Mr Henry joined the meeting.